 There are high-status groups and low-status groups.
 This is especially significant in the wider social context of gender issues, race issues, and so on.
 Even when the groups concerned are business organizations, or smaller groups of employees within a particular organization, the relative statuses of groups are important.

 A high-status group dominates intergroup relations between two groups.
 An organization that is perceived as being inferior to a rival organization is a low-status group and this affects all members of the group, whether they are direct members, that is, employees, or indirect members, that is consumers who identify with the group.

 Because people are motivated to attain a positive self-concept, and that is not compatible with being a member of a low-status group, the members either disassociate themselves from the group or suffer from lowered self-esteem.
 A group may be low-status in a stable, lasting way or it may be possible for it to become high-status.
 On the other hand, a high-status group may be one permanently, or it can become low-status.

 3) Migration between groups

 Members of a low-status group may seek to migrate to a high-status group if the option is available to them.
-This kind of migration is not possible for groups like gender, race and so on, but it is very significant when it comes to the workplace.
+This kind of migration is not possible for groups like gender, race, and so on, but it is very significant when it comes to the workplace.

 An employee will seek to leave a low-status group or a group that does not modify their self-concept in positive ways in favor of a high-status group or a group that does enhance their self-concept positively, respectively.
 They will make individual mobility their priority and will try to work to secure their own interests, rather than the interests of the group.

-4) Comparison between groups
+4) Comparison between groups in theory

 This is where social competition occurs.
 In a scenario where two or more groups exist in a context where they compete with each other directly, members of one group will seek to ensure that their group succeeds in comparison to the out-group.